AllanChain/ProgramingNotes/docs/python/packages.md

 pipdeptree -p pack " to see the tree of pack pipdeptree -r -p pack " to see packages which are dependent on pack
 ```

+## Images to PDF
+package img2pdf offers a lossless and fast conversion from images to pdf file which depends on `Pillow`